tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 ```

 ### AKS Cluster
-With the Network, Web Application Firewall, and Application Gateway in place, I can finally add the AKS cluster to my terraform configuration.
+With the Network, Web Application Firewall, and Application Gateway in place, I can finally add the AKS cluster to the terraform configuration.

 This configuration is quite basic, but there are some important settings to note:
 * `node_resource_group` - the name I want to assign to the resource group that Azure will create for the AKS resources.
 This is a personal preference, but I want to have control over this.